ensarkovankaya/go-notification-app/README.md

 Example notification application that excepts sms messages, schedules and periodically sends them to the third-party SMS provider.

+This application is built with Go, PostgreSQL, Redis, and Docker.
+Examplify use of code generation to generate models and clients from the API documentation.
+Features a pub/sub pattern to send messages to the third-party SMS provider.
+Utilizes cron jobs to schedule periodic tasks.
+Includes unit tests for business logic.

 # Installation

 ## Prerequisites